chronosphere-info/r_client/README.md

 The project is developed under the umbrella of the DFG Research Unit TERSANE2 (For 2332) in collaboration with Christopher Scotese and Paul Valdes.
 The package will serve as a gateway to deep time global climate model results and plate tectonic/paleonvironmental reconstructions.
 It also implements query functions to the GPlates Web Service allowing users to reconstruct coordinates without leaving the R environment.

 This is a beta version.
-Much of the functionality is not yet available/perfect and data acces is restricted to publicly available datasets.
+Much of the functionality is not yet available/perfect and data access is restricted to publicly available datasets only.

 See the blog entry below for an example application: https://www.evolv-ed.net/post/chronosphere-paleomap/chronosphere-paleomap/